Alain C. White: Chess problem composer

 Throughout his life, White was an avid chess problemist.
 He learned the game of chess at the age of 5.

 "My father, the late John Jay White, was a keen and thorough solver," White wrote in his memoir.
 "And my ideas of chess strategy were picked up over the back of his chair.
 Thus I learned to solve problems with some facility early in 1891, at the age of 11."

 As a problemist, White was deeply influenced by his father's friend, the problem solver and collector Russell Sage Jr. When Sage died, he left his collection of 5,000 chess problems to young Alain, who treasured it.
 This bequest formed the core of White's own collection; by the time he passed on control of this collection the mid-1920s, it comprised some 250,000 problems.

 In 1914, White founded the Good Companions Chess Problem Club, to which many well-known problemists belonged, and published its eponymous journal.

 In December 1905, White published his first compendium of challenging chess problems.
 Every year thereafter at Christmas-time, he would publish a similar volume and mail it to fellow enthusiasts around the world.
 He continued this custom until 1936, and his "Christmas Series" problem books were considered a must-have for chess problem solvers.

 A number of anecdotal sources credit White with helping to crack a German naval code during World War One; the code was devised using chess moves as the base content of the messages, and White was one of a group of chess experts who helped to identify and decrypt their content.
 This story, while frequently shared, is difficult to source and may be apocryphal.

-Through his dedication to composing and solving chess problems, White became a towering figure in the small but passionate chess community.
+Through his dedication to composing and solving chess problems, White became a major figure in the chess community.
 When he died in April 1951, columnist Vincent Eaton wrote in Chess Life Magazine, "with his passing all those who cherish the tiny branch of the arts known as chess problems have lost their one great world figure."